 Experimental Use of Quercetin and Dasatinib for Anti-aging: Benefits, Dosages, Cost, Risks and Where to Get the Drugs

-Aging is a natural process in several biological species and humans.
+Aging is a natural process observed in several biological species, including humans.
 The mechanism of aging is multifactorial and characterized by multiple degenerative processes.
-These changes are due to various alterations in molecular pathways.
-The molecular changes hinder the full functionality of cells and tissues.
-Because of its multiple physiological variations, aging is the leading etiological factor for several diseases, including cardiovascular, neurological, cancers, diabetes, and other systemic diseases.
-The prevalence and impact of aging-related diseases are on the increase globally.Dasatinib
+These changes result from various alterations in molecular pathways.
+The molecular changes impair the full functionality of cells and tissues.
+Due to its numerous physiological effects, aging is the leading etiological factor for several diseases, including cardiovascular diseases, neurological disorders, cancers, diabetes, and other systemic conditions.
+The prevalence and impact of aging-related diseases are increasing globally.Dasatinib

 Read Also: Dasatinib and Quercetin a Drug Cocktail That Could Prevent Back Pain in Old Age

-Although a higher number of research studies focused on mice models, some anti-aging studies focused on the combined effect of these senolytic medications on human subjects.
-These findings indicate a potential therapeutic promise for use in humans to address aging.
+Although a greater number of research studies have focused on mouse models, some anti-aging studies have investigated the combined effects of these senolytic agents in human subjects.
+These findings suggest a potential therapeutic benefit for addressing aging in humans.

 Combining Dasatinib and Quercetin for anti-aging effects